cgallimore25/GA-aquarium-whale-sharks/README.md

 This repository contains the processed tabular data and code required to generate all main figures from the 2008-2012 longitudinal Georgia Aquarium whale shark study by Gallimore et al., 2024.

+### Citation

-Citation: Gallimore C. G.\*, Walton C.\*, Nugent R., Fradkin M., Poppell L., Schreiber C., Coco C., Grober M., Carlson B., Dove A. D. M., Black M. P. (2024).
+Gallimore C. G.\*, Walton C.\*, Nugent R., Fradkin M., Poppell L., Schreiber C., Coco C., Grober M., Carlson B., Dove A. D. M., Black M. P. (2024).
 A longitudinal behavioral analysis of aquarium whale sharks (Rhincodon typus): insights into individual variation, social hierarchy, and anticipatory cues. *Frontiers in Marine Science*, *11*, 1418002. doi: [10.3389/fmars.2024.1418002](https://doi.org/10.3389/fmars.2024.1418002)

+### Description

+The [\DATA](https://github.com/cgallimore25/GA-aquarium-whale-sharks/tree/main/DATA) folder contains the master datasheet common across all main figure scripts.
+Folders where supplementary or otherwise targeted datasets are used can be found in their specific folders.

-## Requirements
+### Requirements

 All analyses were performed with `MATLAB` version `9.13` (R2022b) and utilize the following `toolboxes` and `version \#`:
 1. `Statistics and Machine Learning Toolbox 12.4`